tradingstrategy-ai/docs/source/glossary.rst

     Total equity

-        In :term:`quantitative finance`, total equity refers to all assets under management minus liabilities.
+        In :term:`trading strategy`, total equity refers to all assets under the management of the strategy minus liabilities.

-        In :term:`decentralised finance`, this is also often called *total value locked* or *total assets*.
+        In :term:`decentralised finance`, this may also be called :term:`total value locked` or *total assets* depending on the use case.

         Total equity is usually expressed in US dollars.
 For a :term:`trading strategy`, the total equity is